gregwebs/blog.gregweber.info/posts/2010-10-11-hakyll-hamlet.markdown

 Rendering _site/rss.xml
 ~~~

-One nice aspect is integration with pandoc.
+One nice aspect is integration with [pandoc](http://johnmacfarlane.net/pandoc/README.html).
 I am already using the pandoc extended markdown features.

 Using Hamlet
 ------------
 One thing that helped with the decision for hakyll was hamlet support.
-I didn't see any explicit documentation for this feature.
-It turns out you just need to change the file names given to `renderChain`, so `index.html` will now be `index.html.hamlet`.
+You just need to change the file names given to `renderChain`, so `index.html` will now be `index.html.hamlet`.
 To generate hamlet from the given blog html I used the ruby haml toolset (requires a ruby installation and `gem install haml hpricot`).
 Here is my shell converter (a little zsh specific).
 It get things most of the way there- then I just had to fix the doctype.
 My shell fu is not that good.
 I wish I had spent the time towards creating a real html2hamlet converter- I don't see why it would be that hard using something like TagSoup.

     for f (*.html templates/*.html) html2haml --no-erb  $f | sed 's/\($[a-zA-Z]\+\)/\1$/g' | sed 's/ => /=/g' | sed 's/, :/!/g' | sed 's/", "/"!"/' | sed 's/{:\(.*\)}/!\1/g' | sed 's/"\/$/"/'  >| $f.hamlet